A two-part project by Metropolitan Choppers and metal sculptor Scott Cawood, the “Siren Of TI” chopper is a 900-pound masterpiece.

 The chopper was constructed with nearly 250 pounds of scrap iron and steel as a tribute to the beautiful Sirens of Treasure Island Casino in Las Vegas, Nevada.

 The Treasure Island Hotel and Casino was running a free nightly show called The Sirens Of TI and they commissioned Metropolitan Choppers to build a series of four custom bikes to be offered as prizes for the players.

-Chopper builders Rick Hill and Big Dan, of Metropolitan Choppers enlisted metal sculptor Scott Cawood to complete this eight-month project.
+Chopper builders Rick Hill and Big Dan of Metropolitan Choppers enlisted metal sculptor Scott Cawood to complete this eight-month project.

-Talking about the process of bike creation, Cawood said: “I attemped to take the raw energy of the powerful motorcycle and transform it into the motion of a seductive Siren rising out of the sea and beckoning to unsuspecting sailors.”
+“I attempted to take the raw energy of the powerful motorcycle and transform it into the motion of a seductive Siren rising out of the sea and beckoning to unsuspecting sailors.”

 The creative team that stood behind this project has taken the art of bike creation to a whole new level, with the highly realistic and distinguished detail.

 The Sirens of TI was a free nightly show provided by the Treasure Island Hotel and Casino on the Las Vegas Strip in Paradise, Nevada.

 The show entailed a group of sensual and tempting sirens engaging with a band of renegade pirates led by the infamous Blackbeard.